Visits policy/procedure to take effect from July 16 2021.

 Bistro Area – a 45 Minute visit in the screened area of the Bistro.
-PPE-Mask-Gloves-Apron must be always worn, this is a close contact visit and a maximum of 2 people at any time – The visitor must not venture to any other part of the home.
+LFT test must be negative before the visit can go ahead.
+Full PPE-Mask-Gloves-Apron must be always worn, this is a close contact visit and a maximum of 2 people at any time – The visitors must not venture to any other part of the home.
 There will be staff around to support the visit, if required.
 You may hold your loved one’s hands or give a hug.
 However, understanding that the risk is greater for passing the virus onto your loved one if you do hug.

-Front area – As the weather improves, we will be erecting the gazebo again.
+Front area – There is a Gazebo in place (fine weather permitting) at the front of the home.
 Visitors must continue to wear masks unless you adhere to 2-meter distancing to enable your mask to be removed.
 Should a person want a close contact visit then a mask should be always worn.

 Travelling by car – The named person should be in the front while the resident sits in the rear of the car all persons in the car should be always wearing a mask and the windows should be open to allow air flow.

 The named person should inform the care home of the place of the visit – in the event of an outbreak occurring at the home, we would have to notify the place of the visit.
 The named person should check into the place of the visit by leaving details of all parties or by using the QR code in the place of the visit.

 A walk to the park – Masks are not required, however if visiting inside areas , please ensure that a